|One mean looking croc!

 |They kicked up a lot of dust as they made their way over the dry riverbed.

 It’s certainly has nothing to do with any skill or innate perception on our part, except for the fact that we’re aware that sightings are better at certain times of day than others.

 |This baby couldn’t have been more than a few weeks old.

 With only six days until Tom and Lois depart to return to the US and only three months and 25 days until we leave South Africa for Kenya (if a visa extension is provided), I’ve begun to feel a sense of loss over our eventual departure.

 Life is unpredictable.
 So much is beyond our control.
-Merely fantasizing as to how we’d like it to be and what it subsequently “will be” can be but a figment of our imagination.
+Merely fantasizing about how we’d like it to be and what it subsequently “will be” can be but a figment of our imagination.
 The world is rapidly changing.
-We are all changing as we age and no one can predict a few years from now.
+We are all evolving as we age, and no one can predict a few years from now.

 In our “perfect world,” we’d still be traveling as we are.
-We’ll have been to many more places, seen many more wonders and perhaps even finding ourselves loving other places as much as we’ve loved it here.
+We’ll have been to many more places, seen many more wonders, and perhaps even finding ourselves loving other sites as much as we’ve loved it here.

-Today, we had another exceptional experience when the four of us took quite a drive to see an authentic African village, an outstanding musical production and learns about the culture.
+Today, we had another exceptional experience when the four of us took quite a drive to see an authentic African village, outstanding musical production, and learns about the culture.
 We’ll be sharing that story and photos tomorrow.

 Please check back.
 We have so much more.